blueappleee/Academic/README.md

 # Academic
-Any code written for evaluation during my formal education
+Any code written for evaluation during my formal education.
+Includes Code written in Python, Java, C, and Assembly